Hoʻokipa Hawaiʻi Weekend

 No oversized vehicles

-Regular Hourly rates: $3 every 30 minutes or fraction thereof
+Regular Hourly Rate: $3 every 30 minutes or fraction thereof

 Completely Cashless – Credit Card Payment Only